teknokeras/perso/README.md

 - The WASM sandbox means perso has no filesystem, network, or syscall access.
 It only reads and writes linear memory.
 - For zero-trust deployments, embed perso in both the backend (knows the user role) and the MCP server (knows the service identity).
 Each layer enforces independently.

+See [Threat model](#threat-model) above for how this maps to the OWASP Agentic Applications risk categories.

 ---

 ## Example policy walkthrough